seanpatton1/rock-paper-scissors/README.md

 * [Chrome DevTools](https://developer.chrome.com/docs/devtools/)

-    - Chrome dev tools was used throughout the development of the project, testing mostly CSS design with some minor changes in HTML to test structure.
+    - Chrome dev tools was used throughout the development of the project, testing mostly CSS design with some minor changes in HTML to test structure as well as console/sources when checking JavaScript.

 * Responsiveness